SabeinW/osticket-prereqs/README.md

 <img src="https://i.imgur.com/86t3Fpd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From osticket.com we are able to gather the prerequisites needed in order to actually use osTicket (such as PHP 8.2/8.1 for Windows Server, etc) .
+From osticket.com we can gather the prerequisites needed to use osTicket (such as PHP 8.2/8.1 for Windows Server, etc).
 </p>
 <br />